G0PLY/DCLXVI_X/README.md

 Download DCLXVI.zip

 The following files are not included in this download:
-DIABDAT.MPQ diabloui.dll SMACKW32.DLL STANDARD.snp Storm.dll (from Diablo CD)
+DIABDAT.MPQ diabloui.dll SMACKW32.DLL STANDARD.snp Storm.dll (from Diablo)
-hellfire.mpq hfmonk.mpq hfmusic.mpq hfvoice.mpq (from Hellfire CD)
+hellfire.mpq hfmonk.mpq hfmusic.mpq hfvoice.mpq (from Hellfire)

 drop the files listed above into the following location ({drive}:\Users\{username}\AppData\Roaming\daemonstrat\DCLXVI)